ticketmaster-api/ticketmaster-api.github.io/support/faq/index.md

 {: #q-1}
-### Why has Ticketmaster decided to open up its data?
+### Why has Ticketmaster decided to open up its API?

 At Ticketmaster, we see ourselves as the engine that powers unforgetable moments of joy for fans everywhere.
 That’s our purpose.
 That’s our promise.
 We also believe strongly that innovation is fostered best through openness and transparency.
 Therefore, we’re opening up our data because we want to give you, the developer, the ability to explore its potential beyond what we have already done.
 We want you to bring those moments of joy to fans through compelling and innovative products powered by our APIs.